gookit/slog/README.md

 size-rotate-file.log.122915_00002
 ```

-### Quickly create a Handler instance based on config
+### Quickly create a Handler based on config

+This is config struct for create a Handler:

 ```go
 // Config struct